Quick-Start Installation and Tutorial¶

 Zuul will dynamically evaluate proposed changes to its configuration in untrusted projects immediately, so shortly after your change is uploaded, Zuul will run the new job and report back on the change.

 Visit http://localhost:8080/dashboard/self and open the change you just uploaded.
 If the build is complete, Zuul should have left a Verified: +1 vote on the change, along with a comment at the bottom.
-Expand the comments and you should see that the job succeeded, but there are no logs and no way to see the output, only a finger URL (which is what Zuul reports when it doesn’t know where build logs are stored).
+Expand the comments and you should see that the job succeeded, and a link to the build result in Zuul is provided.
+You can follow that link to see some information about the build, but you won’t find any logs since Zuul hasn’t been told where to save them yet.

 This means everything is working so far, but we need to configure a bit more before we have a useful job.